BigBoatCap/DIFM-switch/README.md

 #  D I .
 F M  Play Forward brief explanation:
 ## While listenning one of these radiostations you can use a Premium "Skip" feature aka "Play Forward" bug easily.

-### thanks to  D I .
-F M  family internet-radio websites:
+### Many Thanks to  D I .
+F M - the greatest internet-radio websites collection with so many gene-oriented music subcategories:

 ### https://www. classicalradio.com/
 ### https://www. di.fm/